-You may be eligible for an employment-based, fourth preference visa if you are a special immigrant.
+You may be eligible for an employment-based, fourth preference (EB-4) visa if you are a special immigrant.
 The following special immigrants are eligible for the fourth preference visa:

-- Religious Workers
+- Religious workers;

-- Special Immigrant Juveniles
+- Special Immigrant Juveniles;

-- International Employees of the U.S. Government Abroad
+- Members of the U.S. armed forces;

-- Panama Canal Zone Employees
+- Panama Canal company or Canal Zone government employees;

 Petitioning for an Employment-Based Fourth Preference Immigrant

-- USAGM grantee means Radio Free Asia, Inc (RFA) or Radio Free Europe/Radio Liberty, Inc. (RFE/RL)
+- “USAGM grantee” means Radio Free Asia, Inc (RFA) or Radio Free Europe/Radio Liberty, Inc. (RFE/RL); and

-(i) The job title and a full description of the job to be performed; and
+- The job title and a full description of the job you will perform; and

 - Form I-485, Application to Register Permanent Residence or Adjust Status